9 Clouds Automotive Marketing Blog

 We all know and have experienced the nasty taste of email spam.
 Email spam is when the email recipient actually clicks the SPAM complaint button and reports the sender as sending the email without permission.
 Commercial emailers are unsurprisingly the source of 70% of spam complaints according to email intelligence company Return Path's quarterly report.

 Are you one of the spammers?

 If you are like 97.4% of marketers, you send an email blast when you have something important to say and share.
 This ad hoc approach fails to attract your readers' attention, evidenced by the fact that only 25.6% of emails sent are ever opened according to Return Path.
 As you can see, the open rate dips even lower for marketing and customer acquisition emails according to Epsilon's Q2 2012 Email Trends and Benchmarks.

 Lead Nurturing Emails

-What the small but brilliant 2.6% of marketers is doing is sending emails based on their recipient's behavior.
+What the small but brilliant 2.6% of marketers are doing is sending emails based on their recipient's behavior.

 Instead of blasting recipients when it suits the sender, they send what are known as lead nurturing emails.
 Lead nurturing emails are triggered emails that provide value to a recipient based on their interest or actions online.
-For example, when someone downloads one of our resources, like our Essential Guide to Internet Marketing, they receive a triggered email with a link to the free guide and a call-to-action inviting them to subscribe to our blog to receive future resources.
+For example, when someone downloads one of our resources, they receive a triggered email with a link to the free guide and a call-to-action inviting them to subscribe to our blog to receive future resources.

 Nurturing Emails are Opened at Twice the Rate of Email Blasts